motangpuar/infidel_env/README.md

 Toggle Limelight from command input mode `:Limelight` or use the <Leader><l> shortcut.

-### Completor
+### Autocomplete : Completor

-For autocomplete I choose completor.
-Jut type as usual and the completor will offer some completion, use tab to choose.
+> Completor is not good for servers, as it requires vim version with python support.

+### Autocomplete : coc

+coc now can use tab to navigate completion list

 ## Future Improvement